-5.2 Lack of Interchangeability between Botulinum Toxin Products
+5.2 Lack of Interchangeability between Botulinum Toxin Products 5.1 Spread of Toxin Effect

-The potency Units of DYSPORT are specific to the preparation and assay method utilized.
-They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of DYSPORT cannot be compared to or converted into units of any other botulinum toxin products assessed with any other specific assay method [see Description (11)].
+5.2 Lack of Interchangeability between Botulinum Toxin Products The potency Units of DYSPORT are specific to the preparation and assay method utilized.
+They are not interchangeable with other preparations of botulinum toxin products and, herefore, units of biological activity of DYSPORT cannot be compared to or converted into units of any other botulinum toxin products assessed with any other specific assareactions include anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea.

-5.3 Hypersensitivity Reactions

-Serious hypersensitivity reactions have been reported with DYSPORT.
-Hypersensitivity reactions include anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea.
 If such a serious hypersensitivity reaction occurs, discontinue further injection of DYSPORT and institute appropriate medical therapy immediately.

-5.4 Dysphagia and Breathing Difficulties

-Treatment with DYSPORT and other botulinum toxin products can result in swallowing or breathing difficulties.
-Patients with preexisting swallowing or breathing difficulties may be more susceptible to these complications.
+5.4 Dysphagia and Breathing Difficulties Treatment with DYSPORT and other botulinum toxin products can result in swallowing or breathing difficulties.
+Patients with pre-existing swallowing or breathing difficulties.
+Patients with pre-existing swallowing or breathing difficulties may be more susceptible to these complications.
 In most cases, this is a consequence of weakening of muscles in the area of injection that are involved in breathing or swallowing.
 When distant effects occur, additional respiratory muscles may be involved [see Boxed Warning and Warnings and Precautions (5.2)].
+Beaths as a complication of severe dysphagia have been reported after treatment.
 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Dysphagia may persist for several weeks and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.

-Treatment of cervical dystonia with botulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
+Treatment of cervical dystonia with hotulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
 This may result in a critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these accessory muscles.
-There have been post-marketing reports of serious breathing difficulties, including respiratory failure.
+There have been post-marketing reports of serious breathing these accessory muscles.
+There nave been post-marketing reports or screen difficulties, including respiratory failure.

 Patients treated with botulinum toxin may require immediate medical attention should they develop problems with swallowing, speech or respiratory disorders.
 These reactions can occur within hours to weeks after injection with botulinum toxin [see Boxed Warning, Warnings and Precautions (5.2), Adverse Reactions (6.1), Clinical Pharmacology (12.2)].

-5.5 Facial Anatomy in the Treatment of Glabellar Lines

-Caution should be exercised when administering DYSPORT to patients with surgical alterations to the facial anatomy, excessive weakness or atrophy in the target muscle(s), marked facial asymmetry, inflammation at the injection site(s), ptosis, excessive dermatochalasis, deep dermal scarring, thick sebaceous skin [see Dosage and Administration (2.4)] or the inability to substantially lessen glabellar lines by physically spreading them apart [see Clinical Studies (14.2)].
+5.5 Facial Anatomy in the Treatment of Glabellar Lines Caution should be exercised when administering DYSPORT to patients with surgical alterations to the facial anatomy, excessive weakness or atrophy in the target muscle(s), marked facial asymmetry, inflammation at the injection site(s), poissie, excessive dermatochalasis, deep dermal scarring, thick sebaceous skin [see Dosage and] Administration (2.4) or the inability to substantially lessen glabellar lines by physically spreading them apart [see Clinical Studies (14.2)].
 Do not exceed the recommended dosage and frequency of administration of DYSPORT.
-In clinical trials, subjects who received a higher dose of DYSPORT had an increased incidence of eyelid ptosis.
+In clinical trials, subjects who received a higher dose of DYSPORT had an increased

-5.6 Dry Eye with the Treatment of Glabellar Lines

-Dry eye has been reported with the use of DYSPORT in the treatment of glabellar lines [see Adverse Reactions (6.3)].
+5.6 Dry Eye with the Treatment of Glabellar Lines Dry eye has been reported with the use of DYSPORT in the treatment of glabellar lines [see Adverse Reactions (6.3)].
 Reduced tear production, reduced blinking, and corneal disorders, may occur with use of botulinum toxins, including DYSPORT.
-If symptoms of dry eye (e.g., eye irritation, photophobia, or visual changes) persist, consider referring patient to an ophthalmologist [see Boxed Warning and Warnings and Precautions 5.2].
+If symptoms of Iry eye (e.g., eye irritation, photophobia, or visual changes) persist, consider ref patient to an ophthalmologist [see Boxed Warning and Warnings and Precautions 5.2] patient to an opintnamologist [see Boxed Warning and Warnings and Precautions 5.2].